-One of the main concerns long-time broadband customers have when looking to switch providers is whether they can keep their existing email address that’s linked to their broadband account.
+One of the main concerns for people when looking to switch providers is whether they can keep their existing email address that’s linked to their long-time broadband provider.

-When you sign up for a new broadband package, most providers will include a free email address that many users, especially those that have been with their providers for a long time, use as their primary personal or family email account.
+When you sign up for a new broadband package, most providers will include a free email address.
+Many customers, especially those who have been with their providers for a long time, use it as their primary personal or family email account.

 But can you keep your provider-linked email address if you switch broadband provider?
-The short answer is yes, sometimes — but the real question is, should you keep your email address when you switch broadband?
+The short answer is sometimes, yes.
+But it depends on the provider you have an email with.
+And the real question is, should you keep your email address when you switch broadband?

 If you were to leave your old provider-linked email account running for three years, you could end up paying £180 to keep accessing your inbox.
 It would be more cost-effective to spend a few minutes switching to a free email address instead.
 Here's how to set it up: